InvictoProjects/Architecture-lab-1/README.md

-Laboratory work 1 for Software Architecture
+Laboratory work 1 in the discipline of Software Architecture

 Our team:
 * [Koroliuk Yaroslav](https://github.com/Koroliuk)